mlopsengr/Computer-Vision-Rock-Paper-Scissors/README.md

 ## Milestone 4
 - An instance of the computer vision class is created, called "game"
 - Then a function called "play" is created, which calls the methods of the class to get the computer choice and the user choice, and then calls the method that defines and displays the winner when called.
+- To get the user_choice, using the camera,a get_predicton function is created that utilises open_cv framework for capturing the user input.

 ## Milestone 5